alshakero/blog/_posts/2020-02-14-creative-ways-to-javascript-timing.md

 ![Time]({{ site.baseurl }}/images/postsImages/time.jpg)
 <cite>Photo by Lukas Blazek on Unsplash</cite>

-This article assumes the availability for Web APIs, therefore, most methods suggested here don't work in NodeJs.
+This article assumes the availability for Web APIs, therefore, most methods suggested here don't work in NodeJS.

 ## Using an infinite synchronous loop in a Web Worker (not Service Worker)